 For lunch, try the Amritsari kulchas (with potato, cauliflower or cottage cheese fillings) at Bhai Kulwant Singh Kulchian Wale, situated down a side street between Jallianwala Bagh and Golden Temple.

 Near the Town Hall, Bharawan da Dhaba has been in business since 1912 and is best known for its winter specialty of sarson da saag (mustard greens) with makki ki roti (cornmeal flatbread).
 One of the owners opened the equally popular Bare Bhai Ka Brothers Dhaba next door.

 If you're a hardcore carnivore, head to Makhan Fish and Chicken Corner or Beera Chicken House (known for its roast chicken).

 Adventurous foodies shouldn't miss sampling hot paaya (a curry made with goat trotters) and keema parathas (flatbread stuffed with spicy minced goat meat) at Pal Dhaba at Hathi Gate.

 Where to Stay

-For a heritage hotel with charm, head to the WelcomHeritage Ranjit's Svaasa.
+For a characterful heritage hotel, head to the WelcomHeritage Ranjit's Svaasa.
 This boutique Ayurvedic spa retreat is housed in a 200 year old mansion, just off Mall Road (around 10 minutes drive from the Golden Temple).
-Room rates are 6,000 rupees upwards for a double.
+Expect to pay 6,000 rupees upwards for a double.